 - drivers who fail to pay attention

 - medical professionals who negligently perform services, or

 - anyone who fails to exercise due care in any particular situation.

-The wrongful death action is likely to succeed if there is evidence the person who caused the accident was negligent.
+The wrongful death action is likely to succeed if there is evidence the responsible party who caused the accident was negligent.